Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 The hard disk, all this stuff rely on spintronics.

-That's this this um uh subset of magnetism research.
+That's this subset of magnetism research.

 They actually name them after things in the ocean, right?

-Eddie currents.
+Eddy currents.

-Because an eddy current and a micro, you can see on a CD or in one of these little micro storage cards, if you had an eddy current, if you had a little stray magnetism floating around there, it can become as one or a zero when read by the device and uh and pollute your data.
+Because an eddy current and a micro, you can see on a CD or in one of these little micro storage cards, if you had an eddy current, if you had a little stray magnetism floating around there, it can become as one or a zero when read by the device and pollute your data.

-And the resistance is that basically the magnetic fields become so entrained that we have uh that we're actually distorting and blending the magnetic fields without intending it.
+And the resistance is that basically the magnetic fields become so entrained that we have that we're actually distorting and blending the magnetic fields without intending it.

-And we're doing it in such a manner that it's not stable, that's not self-supporting here, but that it's very much a chaotic situation, uh continually being forced into the same shape over and over and over again through our attempts to just make the bugger spin in order to make this other bugger spin in order to get electricity.
+And we're doing it in such a manner that it's not stable, that's not self-supporting here, but that it's very much a chaotic situation continually being forced into the same shape over and over and over again through our attempts to just make the bugger spin in order to make this other bugger spin in order to get electricity.

-Is you can get the magnetic motors, uh, the best there's like three major types of magnetic motors, closed system, open system, and uh asymmetric.
+The best, there's like three major types of magnetic motors, closed system, open system, and asymmetric.

 The asymmetric appear to have the most torque.